GSaiki26/wpp-agent/README.md

 | ----------- | ---------------------------------------- | ---------------------------------- |
 | `AMQP__URI` | The AMQP URI for connecting to RabbitMQ. | `"amqp://user:pass@rabbitmq:5672"` |

-Also, you can set the following optional environment variables:
+Optionally, you can set the following optional environment variables:

 | Variable                   | Description                                            | Default values         | Possible values                                                |
 | -------------------------- | ------------------------------------------------------ | ---------------------- | -------------------------------------------------------------- |